London lifestyle & travels with kids and babies

 B for Barcelona with Baby!
-Our friends Laura and David shared with us in here their first holiday abroad with baby: exciting stuff, tips & few tricks!
+Our friends Laura and David shared with us in here their first holiday abroad with baby: exciting stuff and their take aways, tips & tricks!

 Our long awaited first holiday with our 6 months old daughter F began less than auspiciously when our first Airbnb reservation was cancelled without explanation less than 2 months before we were due to arrive.
 It being my first experience with Airbnb I was less than impressed and I have to say I don’t recommend using them for travelling with a baby.
 Or perhaps I’m just too much of a worrywart!